-You can use a financial calculator to calculate the yield to maturity on our 1.25% Treasury bond.
+You can use a financial calculator to calculate the yield to maturity on our 2.25\% Treasury bond.
 The inputs are:

-Now compute i and you should get an answer of 1.194%.
-Let's now redo this calculation but recognize that the cou-pons are paid semiannually.
-Instead of three annual coupon payments of \$12.50, the bond makes six semiannual payments of \$6.25.
-Therefore, we can find the semiannual vield as follows:
+Now compute i and you should get an answer of 2.392%, which is just a tick above the yield reported in Table 6.1.
+Let's now redo this calculation but recognize that the coupons are paid semiannually.
+Instead of three annual coupon payments of \$22.50, the bond makes six semiannual payments of \$11.25.
+Therefore, we can find the semiannual yield as follows: